 They allow for scoped, time-limited access to the Identity Cloud user profile database through the Registration UI.
 They may also be used as authentication for some /entity endpoints instead of a client ID and secret.

 Access tokens are bearer tokens and are only valid for one hour by default.
 The lifetime can be configured to a shorter time by Akamai Professional Services, but an expiration of longer than one hour is not allowed for security reasons.
 Access tokens may be refreshed using the oauth/token endpoint or provisioned manually using the access/getAccessToken endpoint.

-They are also generated in the reset password workflow and appended to the base URL set in the the password_recover_url client setting.
+- By initiating the Forgot Password? flow.
+Authorization codes are generated in the reset password workflow and are appended to the base URL set in the the password_recover_url client setting.
 The lifetime of the code in the reset password link is configurable in the recover_code_lifetime client setting.

-Authorization codes may also be provisioned manually through the access/getAuthorizationCode endpoint.
+- By being manually provisioned through the access/getAuthorizationCode endpoint.

 Each authorization code is valid for one-time use only.

 IDP tokens are provisioned by an IDP (Identity Provider) after a successful social authentication.
 They allow for scoped, time-limited access to user data through the IDP’s APIs.
 IDP tokens must be converted into a Social Login token with the signin/oauth endpoint for use with Registration.

 Refresh tokens are only returned in the response of a successful oauth/token call when exchanging an authorization code or a previous refresh token for an access token.
 This allows for infinitely refreshable access tokens.